Economic sustainability

 Société Générale Group Tax Code of Conduct (PDF, 207 kB)

-4. We take into account other companies’ rules of ethics and internal documents (if in the public domain and unless they are contrary to laws and regulations and the SG Code of Conduct), and we expect the same from our trade partners and customers.
+3. We take into account other companies’ rules of ethics and internal documents (if in the public domain and unless contrary to laws and regulations or the SG Code of Conduct), and we expect the same from our trade partners and customers.

 Société Générale Group Code of Conduct (PDF, 912 kB)

-5. We do not support or tolerate fraudulent conduct, corruption, anti-competitive practices, discrimination, and harassment in any form.
-We fully respect the SG Group’s code governing the fight against corruption and influence peddling.
+4. We do not support or tolerate fraudulent conduct, corruption, anti-competitive practices, discrimination, and harassment in any form.
+We fully respect SG Group’s code governing the fight against corruption and influence peddling.

 Société Générale Anti-Corruption and Influence Peddling Code (PDF, 248 kB)

-8. We are doing our best to prevent abuse of our services for any purposes of money laundering, terrorism financing, and trading in arms, ammunition and other products and technologies that are classified as military materiel.
+7. We do our best to prevent abuse of our services for any purposes of money laundering or terrorism financing and trading in arms, ammunition and other products and technologies that are classified as military material.

-11. We care for the quality of the natural and social environment; under the SG Group’s rules we are scaling down the provision of financial products to areas having a potentially negative impact.
+10. We care for the quality of the natural and social environment; under SG Group’s rules, we are scaling down the provision of financial products to areas having potentially adverse impacts.